burnsy-simple/wacky-races/README.md

 ## Instructions
 cd wacky-races
-glide install
+dep ensure
 cd cmd\raceservice
 go build
 ./raceservice.exe

-This service has been built and tested with go 1.9.2 on 64-bit Windows
+This service has been built and tested with go 1.10 on 64-bit Windows

 Possible improvements:
- - unit tests
  - use web sockets to push race updates to the index page.
 Too late now..
- - document the API